mddazure/azure-vwan-microhack/README.md

 Check the routing on spoke-1-vm, as follows:

 In the portal, in the Properties view of the VM Overview blade, click on Networking.
 Then click on the name of the Network Interface.
-The NIC overview shows, under Support + troubleshooting click Effectice routes.
+The NIC overview shows, under Support + troubleshooting click Effective routes.

 Alternatively, in Cloud Shell, issue this command: